 Vienna hosts a plethora of Christmas markets for you to enjoy.
 Christmas World features 149 stalls with traditional Christmas gifts, crafts, food, and more.
 Enjoy the festive lights, ice skating in the park, and a gingerbread decorating workshop to experience all that Christmas World has to offer.

-After a romantic couple’s skate, get ready for tomorrow’s trip to the picturesque city of Salzburg.
+After a romantic couple’s skate, get ready for tomorrow’s trip to from Vienna to Salzburg – the picturesque city.

 Day 4: Salzburg Christkindlmarkt, Salzburg Austria

 Christkindlmarkt is situated at the foot of Hohensalzburg fortress.
 Experience old Austrian tradition with over 95 exhibitors and several musical performances.
 The Christmas stalls offer many holiday gifts including: textiles, natural products, crafts, and toys.